Viestar/alx-low_level_programming/0x03-debugging/README.md

 ## Here are some debugged examples.
 Source bugged files are in bugged_files directory.

-* 0-main.c -- Amended the function to give the correct output when given a case of 0
+* 0-main.c -- Amended the function to give the correct output when given a case of 0* 1-main.c ---- Commented out the infinite loop causer